“Your mind is like a parachute: it works best when it is open.” – quoted by my Dad, source unknown.

 - Critical thinking

-These three – creativity, critical thinking and problem solving – are difficult at the best of times but virtually impossible when everyone on the team thinks the same.
+These three – creativity, critical thinking and complex problem solving – are difficult at the best of times but virtually impossible when everyone on the team thinks the same.
 Such groupthink is the collective consciousness that stifles contradictions and keeps us trapped in unproductive patterns.
 It leads to confirmation bias, which often prevents people even realising they have a problem.

 One type of behaviour that fuels groupthink is the pernicious use of group-speak.
 This is the vacuous jargon of the clique or inner circle, which says nothing but influences everything.
 Perhaps confusion could be our antidote to group-speak and groupthink by disrupting entrenched behaviour patterns.